-\paragraph{Difference to LapSRN~\cite{lapsrn}} LapSRN is a progressive network for image super-resolution.
-In LapSRN, the progressive structure is designed for images restorations with multiple resolutions by using one network.
+\paragraph{Difference to MS-LapSRN~\cite{lapsrn_pami2019}} MS-LapSRN is a progressive network for image super-resolution.
+In MS-LapSRN, the progressive structure is designed for images restorations with multiple resolutions by using one network.
 Residual maps are learned from the network sequentially with the increase of resolutions.
-In PMRN, an end-to-end network is proposed for image super-resolution with a specific scaling factor.
-The progressive structure is mainly designed in PMRB to extract the multi-scale features.
+In SHSR, an end-to-end network is proposed for image super-resolution with a specific up-sampling factor.
+The multi-scale structure is mainly designed in SMB to extract the hierarchical information.